Knockfierna County Limerick

 Thousands of years ago it was an active volcano back in the ages of dinosaurs.
 There is no fear of the mountain exploding though it has been dormant for a very long time its shape came for pouring lava millions of years ago.

 Locally every child has pretty much been brought on a walk up to Knockfierna at some point.
-Kids as young as 2 have climbed up to the summit of the hill.
+Kids as young as 2 years old have climbed up to the summit of the hill.
 Sundays are a busy day with lots of families take a walk up the hill road.
 There are people walking on Knockfierna every day of the year.

 They are relatively harmless but can come as a real surprise while your out for your walk.
 It is said these tall dark shadows come from the dead people who died on the hill during the great famine.
 Hundreds perished on Knockfierna.